Bind Function and Placeholders in C++

-Placeholders are namespace which direct the position of a value in a function.
+Placeholders are namespaces that direct the position of a value in a function.
 They are represented by _1, _2, _3…

 In the above code, bind() modified the call of a function to take 1 argument and returned the desired output.

-1. The position of placeholder determines the value position in function call statement
+1. The position of the placeholder determines the value position in the function call statement

 The value of function is : 10 The value of function after changing placeholder position is : -14

-In the above code, even though the position of 1 and 13 were same in function call, the change in position of placeholders changed the way function was called.
+In the above code, even though the position of 1 and 13 were the same in a function call, the change in the position of placeholders changed the way the function was called.

-2. The number of placeholders determine the number of arguments required to pass in function
+2. The number of placeholders determines the number of arguments required to pass in the function.

-We can use any no. of placeholders in function call statement (obviously less than the maximum number of arguments).
-The rest values are replaced by the user defined default values.
+We can use any no. of placeholders in the function call statement (obviously less than the maximum number of arguments).
+The rest values are replaced by the user-defined default values.

 The value of function with 1 placeholder is : 4 The value of function with 2 placeholders is : 10 The value of function with 3 placeholders is : 8

-In the above code, clearly the no. of placeholders equated the number of arguments required to call the function.
-The binding of function is directed by number and position of placeholders.
+In the above code, clearly the no. of placeholders equated to the number of arguments required to call the function.
+The binding of function is directed by the number and position of placeholders.